KIT-MAMID/mamid/USERMANUAL.md

     - States:
         1. Active:
         	Slaves can be set to active.
-                The slave is available to host mongod instances as part of replica sets.
+                The slave is available to host mongod instances as part of Replica Sets.
 Active slaves will be monitored.
 If a problem occurs in an active slave, it will be set to problematic.
         2. Maintenance:
                 Slaves can be set to maintenance mode.
                 A slave in maintenance mode will not be monitored and no new mongod instances will be spawned.
 Existing mongods will be left untouched.